 Other bonuses include a high resistance to magic, not having to bother with crafting poisons or constantly positioning yourself behind enemies (alas, the life of a rogue), getting to wear really cool dwarven armor, and swinging a big-ass maul.

 Plus, the dwarves just have really cool lore.
-Unlike most fans, I love the deep roads, I love exploring them, and I love fighting dark spawn.
+Unlike most fans, I love the deep roads in every game, I love exploring them, and I love fighting dark spawn.
 I mean, hating this feature is like hating draugr ruins in Skyrim.
 It's baffling.